-This 4 ingredient caprese pasta salad made with pesto sauce, mozzarella balls and grape tomatoes is the perfect dish to take to a summer gathering.
-It’s simple to make, it can be made ahead of time and it’s always a crowd-pleaser.
+This 4 ingredient pasta salad made with pesto sauce, mozzarella balls and grape tomatoes is the perfect dish to take to a potluck dinner or any summer gathering.
+It’s simple to make, can be made ahead of time and is always a crowd-pleaser.

 This simple caprese pasta salad recipe is a take-off of the classic tomato, mozzarella and basil version often served at Italian restaurants.